SH7216 SuperH Demo

 Functionality

-The application creates more than 40 demo tasks before starting the scheduler, then continuously dynamically creates and deletes another two tasks as the application executes.
+The application creates more than 40 demo tasks before starting the RTOS scheduler, then continuously dynamically creates and deletes another two tasks as the application executes.
 The tasks consist mainly of the standard demo tasks - which don't perform any particular functionality other than testing the port and demonstrating how the FreeRTOS API can be used.

 The following tasks and tests are also created from within main():